takesofficial/cissp/README.md

 | 25/11/25 | continuous | Started exam questions | Suggested starting this after reading Domain 1 |
 | 25/11/25 | continuous | Started Thor Teaches' [QOTD](https://thorteaches.com/qotd/) | Suggested starting this after reading Domain 1  |
 | 26/11/25 | ? | Domain 3 | OSG 10th - In progress |

+## How to Think for This Exam
+CISSP is a management-level test.
+Not technical.
+You answer as the person accountable for risk, governance, cost, and people.
+How to Think Like a Manager reinforces this: managers choose options that reduce organizational risk with the broadest positive impact, not the option that is technically elegant.

 ## PPT and RGLE (Short Exam Version)
 ### PPT - People > Process > Technology